metacpan/metacpan-cpan-extracted/distros/N/Net-Kafka/README.md

 # DESCRIPTION

-This module provides Perl bindings to librdkafka C client library (https://github.com/edenhill/librdkafka).
+This module provides Perl bindings to [librdkafka](https://github.com/edenhill/librdkafka) C client library.
-It is heavily inspired by Kafka::Librd module originally developed by Pavel Shaydo (https://github.com/trinitum/perl-Kafka-Librd).
+It is heavily inspired by [Kafka::Librd](https://metacpan.org/pod/Kafka%3A%3ALibrd) module originally developed by Pavel Shaydo.

 Please refer to the following modules documentation in order to understand how to use it: